Crispy seared chicken thighs in a creamy white wine sauce with bacon, mushrooms and onions. Serve with plenty of extra bread for dipping!

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-I recommend using a dry white wine for coq au vin blanc since they won’t overpower the dish by making it too sweet.
+White Wine – I recommend using a dry white wine for coq au vin blanc since they won’t overpower the dish by making it too sweet.
 While I will use just about any white wine in a pinch I prefer cooking with Sauvignon blanc.
 A mentor of mine always reminded me to never cook with a wine I wouldn’t drink!
-Using a really cheap wine (or cooking wine) could ruin the flavors in a dish.
 In a pinch you can substitute for chicken broth though I prefer the flavor of the wine in this dish.

 How to make Coq au Vin Blanc